Rose of Lima: Veneration

 There is a park named for her in downtown Sacramento, California.
 A plot of land at 7th and K streets was given to the Catholic Church by Peter Burnett, first Governor of the State of California.
 Father Peter Anderson built one of the first of two churches in the diocese to be consecrated under the patronage of St. Rose.

 In the Caribbean twin-island state of Trinidad and Tobago, the Santa Rosa Carib Community, located in Arima, is the largest organization of indigenous peoples on the island.
 The second oldest parish in the Diocese of Port of Spain is also named after this saint.
 The Santa Rosa Church, which is located in the town of Arima, was established on 20 April 1786, as the Indian Mission of Santa Rosa de Arima, on the foundations of a Capuchin Mission previously established in 1749.

 On the Caribbean Island of Saint Lucia there are two flower festivals supported by their Societies.
 Each society has a patron saint on whose feast day the grande fete is celebrated.
 For the Roses it is the feast of St. Rose of Lima on 30 August; and for the Marguerites it is that of St. Margaret Mary Alacoque, 17 October.

 Rose's skull, surmounted with a crown of roses, is on public display at the Basilica in Lima, Peru, along with that of Martin de Porres.
 It was customary to keep the torso in the basilica and pass the head around the country.

 She is also commemorated on 24 August in some places.

 Patronage

-Saint Rose is the patroness of the Americas, the indigenous people of the Americas, and of Peru, especially the city of Lima, Sittard in the Netherlands, of the Indies, and of the Philippines.
+Saint Rose is the patroness of the Americas, the indigenous people of the Americas, and of Peru (especially the city of Lima), Sittard in the Netherlands, of the Indies, and of the Philippines.

 Legacy

-On the last weekend in August, the Fiesta de Santa Rosa is celebrated in Dixon, New Mexico, and the Sint Rosa Festival in Sittard, Limburg, Netherlands.
-Also, in Sibbe, Limburg, Netherlands a maypole dedicated to saint Rose is erected on the first saturday after the 23rd of August by the local Jonkheid.
+On the last weekend in August, the Fiesta de Santa Rosa is celebrated in Dixon, New Mexico, and the Sint Rosa Festival in Sittard, Netherlands.
+Also, in Sibbe, Netherlands, a maypole dedicated to Saint Rose is erected on the first Saturday after 23 August by the local Jonkheid.

 A barony of Saint Rose of Lima was created in the Royal House of Rwanda on 25 July 2016 by the Catholic king in exile, King Kigeli V of Rwanda.

-Maywood, California, contains the largest parish dedicated to Saint Rose.